Maryland Votes To Nix State Song, A Confederate Call To Arms

 The vote by Maryland’s House of Delegates comes after decades of debate over the song titled “Maryland, My Maryland.”
-It sends the measure to Republican Gov. Larry Hogan.READ MORE: Howard County Launches Community-Based Mobile COVID Testing As Local Leaders Urge Caution Over Cases Rising
+It sends the measure to Republican Gov. Larry Hogan.READ MORE: Police Investigating Fatal Shooting In Laurel Earlier Tuesday

-The governor’s spokesman, Michael Ricci, declined to say whether Hogan would sign the bill, because it has not been formally presented to him, but he noted the governor has said he doesn’t like the song.
+The governor’s spokesman, Michael Ricci, declined to say whether Hogan would sign the bill because it has not been formally presented to him but noted the governor has said he doesn’t like the song.

 The song, set to the traditional seasonal tune of “O, Tannenbaum,” was written as a poem in 1861 by James Ryder Randall.
 It was adopted as the state song in 1939.
 Maryland lawmakers have tried to replace it since 1974.